0-stove-0/trustroots/docs/Social-Media-Getting-Started.md

 # Getting started with social media

-Help manage our social media accounts.
+Please contact Stove if you would like to help manage our social media accounts.